what we do

 Storytelling is the social and cultural activity of sharing narratives, and has existed throughout time and across cultures as a form of documentation, communication, fellowship, education and entertainment.
 Stories are a powerful tool to better understanding one’s neighbors, community, and society.
 The sharing of personal stories encourages understanding and connection, a chance to walk in each other’s shoes and see things from a different perspective.

-We believe that empathy is the the building block for creating a community.
+We believe that empathy is the the building block for creating a community; cognitive, emotional, compassionate, and historical empathy.
 It's what connects us as neighbors, and encourages us to be mindful of one another, to take care of each other.
 Empathy is what compels us to take action and create change in the world around us.

 We harness the power of the narrative to promote empathy; sharing stories as a way to break down barriers and move beyond stereotypes.
-We utilize storytelling - oral, written, visual - to promote dialogue and shared experiences in the community.
+We utilize oral, aural, written and visual storytelling to promote dialogue and shared experiences in the community.

 why art and story?